jacklenox/WP-Appcache/readme.txt

 = Why doesn't this plugin have any settings? =
 There don't really need to be any at this stage.

-= Does this plugin run cache the dashboard too? =
+= Does this plugin cache the dashboard too? =
 Not yet, but I'm experimenting with this right now, and it's looking pretty awesome!

 = What does this plugin place in the manifest file? =